 The State of Maine Dressage Association is a non-profit club whose aim is to advance dressage in Southern Maine.
 SMDA supports education and advancement of the sport by sponsoring horse shows and riding clinics.
 Because of many other opportunities for education in areas related to equine activities, specifically dressage and horsemanship, SMDA offers this educational grant program for proven volunteer members.

 Grant recipients must have a history of volunteering for SMDA, and the grant money must be used for educational purpose ( not routine training or showing).
 SMDA’s intent is to offer more grants throughout the year, but in lesser amounts (up to $350 each).
 A budget of $1400 has been established for 2019.
 There is no deadline for the grant applications, but once the annual budgeted amount has been awarded, no more applications will be accepted until the next year.
-Only one award per person, per year.
+Only one award per person, every two years.

 Dear Board Members,

 Thank you for the scholarship, I really appreciate it.
 I’m very thankful for it.
 I’m excited for how much I’m going to learn.